26 Different Types of Moths in Arizona

 During this time, females lay masses of eggs that hatch one to two weeks later, producing small larvae known as “wooly bears.”

-These larvae then develop over the course of 5-6 weeks before entering a pupal stage shortly afterward.
+These larvae then develop over 5-6 weeks before entering a pupal stage shortly afterward.

 During this pupal stage, they spin silken cocoons and develop into adulthood after another two weeks before emerging in late September or October.